Non Profit Organization Guide

 One of the confusing things about nonprofits is all the various types.
 Basically non profit organizations are for the most part, technically non profit corporations, formed by filing non profit articles of incorporation.

 If a non profit is not a religious non profit or a public benefit non profit, it is by default a mutual benefit nonprofit which usually will not get tax exempt status with the IRS or the state.

 Beneath this entity type, there are two main types of purposes:

 - Public benefit organizations; like churches, schools, educational, or scientific organizations.
 Something that anyone and everyone could have the opportunity to benefit from.
-These are most likely the type of organizations that anyone and everyone could or have a reason to donate to.
+These are most likely the type of organizations that anyone and everyone has or could have a reason to donate to.

 Do your research and plan ahead:

 Depending on the type of organization you plan to form, you may need one of your members or officers to be experienced in applying for and writing federal and state grants.
 New non profits face stiff competition for such funding.
-Also, figure out if your fundraising can be handled by volunteers or will you need to shop around for a good professional fundraiser?
-We offer some useful information for you on the following pages.
+Also, figure out if your fundraising can be handled by volunteers or if you will need to shop around for a good professional fundraiser We offer some useful information for you on the following pages.

 Formation Document Names By State: